 The mineralized structure is open along strike to the northwest and down dip and appears continuous with the resource for an additional 1000 meters of strike to the northwest.
 It varies in width from about 15 to 45 meters and has been tested by broad spaced drilling from surface down dip from between 50 meters and 150 meters.
-Additional results were released on July 12, 2018, which included drilling conducted on Las Carolinas, La Borracha and Nogalera zones with results returning a series of medium to high-grade silver intercepts in all areas.
-Hole CC-18-51 intercepted 109.27 gpt silver over 12.0 meters within a wider intercept of 45.22 gpt silver over 41.38 meters; extending the mineralized silver zone to the south for 100 meters as well as down dip for 200 meters.
+Additional results were released on July 12, 2018, which included drilling conducted on Las Carolinas, La Borracha and Nogalera zones with results returning a series of silver intercepts.
+Highlights include: Hole CC-18-51 with 109.27 gpt silver over 12.0 meters within a wider intercept of 45.22 gpt silver over 41.38 meters; extending the mineralized silver zone to the south for 100 meters as well as down dip for 200 meters.
 Drilling in Nogalera Gold trend returned only anomalous amounts of gold in narrow structures.
-The program was curtailed since although the results were successful in extending mineralization along strike of the resource they were not adding any market capitalization value.
+The program was curtailed due to market conditions related to the silver price and general junior exploration market.